padro89/snakemake-workflow-cnag/README.md

 ### Implement the deseq2 script

 - Should I keep the config.R file, or should I include it in the Snakemake config file?
 - Can I parse the arguments in the snakemake rules so they aren't needed?
+I think they sould be in the config file.
 - Should I change anything about the output?

 ### Modularize the deseq2 script inside snakemake